Tuesday, 2 December 2025

 • Begin each day by grounding your mind with gratitude before you engage the world – keeps you optimistic that everything will be ok at the end.

-• Train yourself to pause before responding; clarity emerges in the liminal space of a breath – breathe, say ‘observe’ and exhale.
+• Train yourself to pause before reacting to respond skillfully; clarity emerges in the liminal space of a breath – breathe, say ‘observe’ and exhale.

-• Learn to work with uncertainty rather than resist it.
+• Learn to work with uncertainty rather than resist it - creativity and innovation arises then.

-• Build simple MindBody routines that regulate the nervous system and keeps the body strong.
+• Build simple MindBody routines that regulate the nervous system - making the mind agile and the body strong.

-• Listen to your body and mind - learn to stop when you feel ill at ease or you are getting ill.
+• Listen to your body and mind - learn to stop when you feel ill at ease or before/when you get ill.

 • Listen more than you speak - this builds trust and reveals insight.